jpoirier/xplane-commviewer-plugin/README.md

 simulator screen.
 The output shows PTT (Push-To-Talk), Com1, and Com2 status.

-When the output box is clicked on, the plugin will select an unselected Com and unselect and previously selected com.
+When the output box is clicked on, the plugin will select an unselected Com or unselect a Com previously selected via mouse click.
 Typically, this is useful for listening to ATIS information without having to leave the primary com.
 Note, for aircraft with an audio panel that allows multiple com selection, the mouse click is ignored.